Pageworks/djinnjs/docs/configuration.md

 A string.
 This is the ID used for Googles [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs).

-#### defaultTransition

-Default: `"fade"`

-A transition handle string.
-This value is used to determine what the default page transition effect will be for the site.
-[Click here](/transitions) for more information about page transitions.

-#### disablePrefetching
+#### predictivePrefetching

-Default: `false`
+Default: `true`

 A boolean.
-When set to `true` Pjax will not prefetch and cache links.
+When set to `true` Pjax will prefetch and cache links based on the users device metrics & active connection.

 #### followRedirects